JackDaniells/csv-parser/README.md

 All the algorithm's execution logic is based on the four implemented services, and follows the sequence:
 1. `reader` service reads the specified file and returns an object of type `TableDomain`.
 2. `parser` service formats the object, applying:
-   * standardization rules for naming headers per match
+   * standardization rules for naming headers per match;
-   * selection in case of more than one match per header and
+   * selection in case of more than one match per header and;
-   * column grouping, returning a standardized table object.
+   * column grouping, returning a standardized table object;
-3. `validator` service takes the standardized object and applies rules for `required` and `unique` fields, and returns two table objects, one with the correct and the other with the faulty data.
+3. `validator` service takes the standardized object and applies rules for `required` and `unique` fields, and returns two table objects, one with the correct and the other with the bad data for file inputed.
-4. `writer` service receive the tables, one at time, and writes them to the output folder.
+4. `writer` service receive the table objects, one at time, and writes them to the output folder.

 ## Config structure